Retirement Plan

-Retirement Plan is a 2024 Irish animated short film written and directed by John Kelly.
-The 7-minutes animated film about the fantasies of a middle age man has been awarded in various international film festivals, including Palm Spring International ShortFest and SXSW Festival.
+Retirement Plan is a 2024 Irish animated short film directed by John Kelly and co-written by John Kelly and Tara Lawall.
+The 7-minute animated film about the fantasies of a middle-aged man has been awarded in various international film festivals, including Palm Spring International ShortFest and SXSW Festival.

+The film's style, which has been described as expressively understated, subdued and stripped-back, was animated using Moho animation software.

+The film was nominated for Best Animated Short Film at the 98th Academy Awards.

 Plot

 Overwhelmed by his life, middle-aged man Ray (Domhnall Gleeson) dreams about his retirement, planning everything he'd like to do once he finally has time for himself.

 Accolades

-Since its release, the film has been selected in various festivals around the world:
+Since its release, the film has been selected for various festivals around the world and the Oscars: